xieyuheng/fidb-zero/docs/manual/00-intro.md

 > -- [RFC 9110 -- HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110.html).

-A resource identifier is a URL that denotes a resource, resource is an abstract concept which might have many kinds of implementations, and a representation of resource is an implementation of resource in concrete format that programmers can work with.
+A resource identifier is a URL that denotes a resource, and a representation of resource is a concrete format that programmers can work with.

 We see that file system,
 with it's pathnames and files,